maplab-oss/helloworld-node-monorepo/PROJECT_SETUP_GUIDE.md

    - Verify process names match the new project

 3. **Configure port numbers**
-   - Assign unique port numbers for frontend and backend
+   - Assign unique port numbers for all /apps
+   - Use etc/bin/randomport to get port numbers
    - Update all references in config files
-   - Ensure no conflicts with other local projects

 4. **Rewrite README.md**
    - Add project title and description